Most hotel brands specify that window treatments require blackout capabilities. This creates privacy as well as eliminates light leakage into rooms.

-Pinholes are needle size spots where a transfer of light occurs.
-They are not large holes or scratches and they do not increase in size without physical or mechanical damage.
+Pinholes are common in drapery fabrics as well as roller shades.
+However, inherent pinholes do not increase in size without physical or material damage.
 Typically pinholes cannot be seen unless a bright light is shone through the curtain.

 Pinholes are inherent to coated fabrics and can occur at random.
-Having multiple pinholes throughout seam lines or linearly across the treatment should not be considered standard.
+However, having multiple pinholes throughout seam lines or linearly across the treatment are not common or should be considered acceptable.

-In certain cases, a pinhole can be fixed by patching the area with a small amount of acrylic foam.
-Large areas of light or an abundance of holes are typically deemed replacement candidates over repairing.
+Pinholes can be fixed by patching the area with a small amount of acrylic foam.
+Large areas of light or an abundance of holes will need to be remade entirely.